-Amazing benefits of pet therapy in aged care
+Incredible benefits of pet therapy in aged care

 For most of us, being around animals makes us feel happy.
 Numerous studies highlight the benefits of the companionship of pets for our physical and mental health.
 Pets are hugely beneficial to the elderly too; in fact, pet therapy is becoming increasingly common in aged care.
 In fact, pet therapy in aged care is well worth considering for aged care professionals and facilities.

 Pet therapy: increasing quality of life for the elderly